omkarshinde22/covid-19-symtoms-checker/README.md

-﻿# Medicare Locator built with the Rasa Stack
+﻿# Corona Test built with the Rasa Stack

 ## 🏥 Introduction